 Andrea Shaw is an American professional bodybuilder and an IFBB Pro athlete competing in the Women’s Bodybuilding division.
-Shaw has two Ms. Olympia (2020, 2021) and two Ms. Rising Phoenix title wins (2020, 2021)—the second-biggest female bodybuilding title—under her belt.
+Shaw has two Ms. Olympia (2020, 2021) and three Ms. Rising Phoenix title wins (2020, 2021, 2022)—the second-biggest female bodybuilding title—under her belt.
 This is her complete profile, biography, and more.

 (IFBB Pro League Women’s Bodybuilding Competitor)

 |Date of Birth||Era||Nationality|

 Andrea Shaw was born in Detroit, Michigan.
 Growing up, she was into gymnastics and competitive cheerleading.
 She believes that being athletic benefitted her both physically and mentally.
 In middle school, she learned to make her own structures even though her school didn’t offer adequate equipment or many organized sports.